-World’s largest indoor ropes course now in New Haven
+Experience the world’s largest indoor ropes in New Haven

-Find Food Adventure with New Haven Food & Drink Tours
+Find Food Adventure with New Haven Food Tours

 Most of us know that New Haven is famous for its original and authentic pizza, but there is so much more for your palate to enjoy there.
 Taste of New Haven Food & Drink Tours hosts culinary walking culinary tours of this delightful, historic city.
 Experienced tour guides lead guests on tours with names and themes like Theater District, Canal Quarter, Goatville, Wooster Square, Pizza and Pints Bike, New Haven Symphony, Latin American Tapas, Pizza Lovers, Live To Eat, Theater District, Latin American Tapas, and On 9.
 Tours usually last 3 to 4 hours, although the Pizza Lovers Tour and the Pizza & Pints Bike Tour are 6 to 7 hours.
 Gift certificate available for a unique present.
 You also may book a private tour!
 Call and check the website for 203-710-3710.